FouzR/xovi-extensions/README.md

 These QMDs were tested to work in 3.15-3.24 .
 Any bugs should be reported in the repo issues.

+As this project is done entirely in my free time, I'd appreciate support via ko-fi :)

 ## Extensions